Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 The MRAM parts are WSON packages.
 SIOC packages are available, too.
 SIOC is somewhat bigger, but might be better from a thermal point of view.

+Figure out what to do with the UART pins on the PC104 when dealing with active/standby.
+Really just figure out what to do with the UART pins. - UART pins are not currently used.

+Figure out where the external RF connections need to be so the layout can be simplified around that. - We are putting the RF connections on UF.L connectors to simplify things.
+We will glue on a cable for testing and for flight.

+Probably remove the L1/L2 inductor on the AX5043s and replace them with a short.
+I don't think we will use them. - Needed for 2M to work, need to get the inductor value.

+After the MRAMs and second CAN bus, GPIOs are running short.
+We have some options.
+A 2-4 decoder could do this, but you would also need an enable (and thus pullups), and it would really only recover one GPIO.
+Another option is an I2C or SPI to GPIO device.
+The AX5043s each have 5 pins that can be used for GPIOs, though that means if an AX5043 fails you can't use those GPIOs.
+The interrupts from the AX5043s could be or-ed together, but you would have to scan all of them if you got an interrupt. - Removed a lot of the connections to the bus as they aren't needed.

 # Not going to do